 Key eligibility requirements:

-- ✓Employee of the transferring company for at least 1 year in the past 3 years
+- ✓Generally employed by the transferring company for at least 1 year in the 3 years before the application

-- ✓Transfer must be to a parent, subsidiary, branch, or affiliate of the same corporate group
+- ✓Transfer must be to a parent, subsidiary, branch, or affiliate within the same corporate group

-- ✓Position must be executive, senior manager, or specialized knowledge
+- ✓Role must be executive, senior manager, or specialized knowledge (not a general staffing role)

-- ✓Receiving Canadian entity must be a viable business (not a shell company)
+- ✓The receiving Canadian entity must be a genuine, operating business, not a shell company

 International Experience Canada (IEC) / Working Holiday